programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The jars will be added to a group (called ```jars```) and the group will then be added to the scene.
 This allows you to treat all jars as a single collection, for example later, when enabling selection for all objects belonging to the jars group.

 Each jar will get a [userData](https://threejs.org/docs/?q=userdata#Object3D) property that links it to the information panel that is associated with it, so that when it is selected that panel can be shown.
-Three.js 'userData' properties do not have to be declared, they are default empty objects and more than one can be created.
+Three.js 'userData' properties do not have to be declared.
+They are default empty objects and more than one can be created.
 At this stage, ```aibomM.userData.planes``` will be created.
-Additional ones such as ```aibomM.userData.somethingelse``` and ```aibomM.userData.anotherthing``` (where 'somethingelse' and 'anotherthing' are whatever names you wish to use) could be used.
+Additional ones such as ```aibomM.userData.somethingelse``` and ```aibomM.userData.anotherthing``` (where 'somethingelse' and 'anotherthing' stand-in for names of your choice) could be used.

-Model loading will be written in 3 different ways.
+Model loading will be written in three different ways.
 All these ways are functionally the same, but vary in how concise the code is.

 To begin, one model will be added, aibomM, in a similar way to how you added the composite model in Part 1.
-A function is defined ```onLoadAibom``` that runs after the .glb file is loaded by the loader's load method.
+A function is defined ```onLoadAibom``` that runs after the `.glb` file is loaded by the loader's load method.
 As mentioned in Part 1, you need to put the positioning and scaling of the model in this function so that they only occur after the model has finished loading.

-The load method has four arguments: the model filename; a function run after the model is loaded; a function run while the model is loading; and a function run if there is an error.
+The load method has four arguments: the model filename, a function run after the model is loaded, a function run while the model is loading, and a function run if there is an error.
 As in Part 1, the function that runs while the model is loading will be left as ```undefined``` and an anonymous (unnamed) function will be used that is run if there is an error with the loading.

-Replace the declaration of the model with declarations of the jars and their group. **Find** the following code:
+Replace the declaration of the model with declarations of the jars and their group.

+**Find** the following code:

 ```
 let themodel;